 He co-founded Fastclick, a successful Internet advertising company.
 Under his leadership, Fastclick, which started with $400K in seed capital, raised a $75M private-equity round and went from startup to public company in less than of 5 years.

 RCMakes provides thousands of internship hours annually to high school and college students.
-Interns gain hands on experience in engineering, manufacturing, entrepreneurship, and various other aspect of operating a business.
+Interns gain hands on experience in engineering, manufacturing, entrepreneurship, and various other aspects of operating a business.
 Students incubate their product and service ideas thus learning the realities of a startup company, developing confidence and gaining pride of ownership by being directly involved in the decision-making process.

 In the winter and spring of 2017, the fidget spinner craze swept the nation.
 RCMakes began making our own as demand took off.
 They were re-engineered, 3D printed and assembled at Rancho Campana High School.
 This instantly viral product was a good start on our path to economic self-sufficiency.
 We sold over 2,500 units in three months.